 with Raúl López (INRA), Andrea Toreti and Mateo Zampieri (Joint Research Centre-European Commission).
 Work in progress.

 The goal of this research project is to advance in describing the role of methods and indicators in the estimation of local level statistical crop models.
 A set of different meteorological and remote sensing drought indicators as explanatory factors of rainfed crop yields will be considered.
 The optimal level of spatial aggregation of weather and agricultural data will be explored.
 On top of classical regression techniques in predicting crop yields, recently proposed regularisation methods will also be explored.

 Meteorological variables (temperature, precipitation) from the UERRA-HARMONIE gridded dataset.

 SPEI at different time steps computed from the above variables.

 fAPAR from Copernicus.
 Indicator on crop photosynthetic activity.

 Actual evapotranspiration from MODIS.
 This product provides global ET at 1km spatial resolution in 8-days composites.
 The estimation of ET is based on the energy balance approach.

 Superficial soil moisture from radar imagery.
 It is available since 1979 up to present and the SSM is estimated through a combination of passive and active radar sensors.
 The spatial resolution is 0.25 degrees (approx. 25 km).

 Land Surface Temperature (LST), from thermal imagery.
 This product is available since 1981.

 Yield data.
-RICA dataset on yield and other agricultural variables over the Po Valley.
+RICA dataset on farm-level, georeferenced yield and other agricultural variables over Puglia and the Po Valley.